 The Plumeria 'JL Pink Pansy' flowers are a sight, with pristine white petals adorned by delicate pale pink edges and a petite yellow centre.

 Each bloom spans approximately 6 centimetres in diameter, featuring egg-shaped petals that overlap gracefully, with a distinctive pink band on their undersides.
-These flowers are visually captivating and fill the air with a delightful, sweet scent that beckons butterflies and enhances your garden's charm.
+These are some of the flowers that butterflies like because they are visually captivating and fill the air with a delightful, sweet scent.

 15. Coreopsis